-Engagement of resident and family councils
+Engagement of resident and family councils and resident and family town halls

-- We gather feedback from residents and families through satisfaction surveys, council meetings, and the Resident Voice program. - These forums also offer peer support, facilitate idea sharing, and keep participants informed.
+- We gather feedback from residents and families through satisfaction surveys, council meetings, town halls, and the Resident Voice program. - These forums also offer peer support, facilitate idea sharing, and keep participants informed. - Regular engagement ensures that improvements align with the collective experiences of residents and families.

-- Regular engagement ensures that improvements align with the collective experiences of residents and families. - The Resident Council meets monthly to discuss care preferences and expectations.
+- The Resident Council meets monthly to discuss care preferences and expectations.
 Family Council meets quarterly to discuss resident, family and caregiver concerns and expectations. - Updates on Quality Improvement plans are provided at these council meetings, and feedback is documented in meeting minutes.
 Resident and family input is prioritized as our primary feedback source.